Sichuan (pop 84 million) November 2014

 History.
 In the Warring States period (475-221 BC), the famed engineer Li Bing harnessed the flood-prone Min River with his revolutionary weir system, the Dujiangyan Irrigation Project, and still protects locals from floods, 2200 years after it was constructed!
 It’s one reason why this part of China is known for being so fertile.
 It was the capital of the Qin dynasty in the 3rd century BC.
 The kingdom of the Shu (a name by which the province is still known) ruled as an independent state during the Three Kingdom period (AD 220-80).

 More recently, an estimated 10% of the population starved to death in the Great Leap Forward.
 In the late 70s, agricultural and economic reforms put Sichuan back on the map.
 Plots of land were let out to individual farmers on the proviso that a portion of the crops be sold back to the government, was so successful it became the national model.
-This fertile land continues to produce more than 10% of the nations grain, soybeans, pork and other crops.
+This fertile land continues to produce more than 10% of the nation’s grain, soybeans, pork and other crops.

-Tragedy struck in May 2008 when a 7.9 earthquake hit the province’s central region killing an estimated 88,000 people and left millions more injured or homeless.
+Tragedy struck in May 2008 when a 7.9 earthquake hit the province’s central region killing an estimated 88,000 people and leaving millions more injured or homeless.
 The rebuilding effort in the remote, mountainous region has taken many years.
 The road linking Chengdu with Jiuzhaigou took four years to reopen.
 New towns and villages dot the region.

 Language.
 Sichuanese is a Mandarin dialect but is different enough that standard Mandarin speakers have difficulty.
 Tibetan-Burman languages are spoken by the Tibetan and the Yi.